Title and statement of responsibility area

 Dates of creation, revision and deletion

 New material was added and processed in 2007 and in 2014 by Jody Robinson.
-New material was processed by Ariana Ho, archival intern, under the supervision of Jody Robinson in 2016 courtesy of funding from Canadian Heritage and by Jazmine Aldrich, archival technician, in 2018 courtesy of funding received from Canadian Heritage.
+New material was processed by Ariana Ho, archives technician, under the supervision of Jody Robinson in 2016 courtesy of funding from Canadian Heritage, by Jazmine Aldrich, archival technician, in 2018 courtesy of funding received from Canadian Heritage, and by Paris Kilbourne-Olver, archives technician, in 2021.